Eddie Buczynski: Church of the Eternal Source and the Huntington Coven: 1974–1975

 Buczynski's continuing disagreements with senior members of the CES led him to resign from the priesthood on August 1, 1975.
 The New York Temple that he had led subsequently folded.
-Returning his interest to Wicca, he befriended a Gardnerian high priestess named Sheila Saperton, who had been initiated into the Craft years before by Raymond Buckland.
-Saperton had become increasingly interested in Buckland's newly developed tradition of Seax-Wica, and founded a Seax coven from her home in Huntington Station on Long Island.
-Although never initiated into Seax-Wica, Buczynksi associated with the group, and attended many of their rites.
-Eventually however, the group tired of the practices of Seax-Wica, and instead transformed into a Gardnerian coven, with Buczynski becoming high priest.
+Returning his interest to Wicca, he befriended a Gardnerian high priestess named Sheila Saperton, who had been initiated into Wicca years before by Raymond Buckland.
+Saperton had become increasingly interested in Buckland's newly developed sect called Seax-Wica, and founded a Seax coven from her home in Huntington Station on Long Island.
+Although Buczynski was never initiated into Seax-Wica, he associated with the group, and attended many of their rites.
+Eventually however, the group tired of the practices of Seax-Wica, and instead transformed into a Gardnerian coven, with Buczynski becoming its high priest.
 Claiming that a mysterious witch known only as Jana, who had been involved in the New Forest coven back in Hampshire, England, had been communicating with him and providing him with a legitimate lineage, he began making further changes to the coven structure.
 Both Buczynski biographer Michael Lloyd and researcher Philip Heselton have expressed doubt that Jana was ever a real figure operating in England, instead suggesting that she was perhaps an invention of Buczynski's to legitimize his practice of Gardnerian Wica.

-Buczynski welcomed a number of friends and flatmates, including Geraci, into the Huntington coven, and later stated his desire to personally initiate Geraci up to the third degree; Saperton disagreed, citing the traditional Gardnerian prohibition on anyone initiating a member of the same sex.
-Buczynski thought that her attitude was homophobic, and subsequently abandoned both her and Gardnerian Wica.
-Meanwhile, he and Geraci moved out of their crowded apartment into a new flat in Middle Village.
-Despite same-sex marriage not being legally recognised at the time, they undertook a private wedding ceremony to marry one another, although were non-monogamous, and would go together to gay bath houses to partake in sexual activity with other patrons, resulting in Buczynski's contraction of several sexually transmitted infections.
+Buczynski welcomed a number of friends and flatmates, including Benny Geraci, into the Huntington coven, and later stated his desire to personally initiate Geraci up to the third degree; Sheila Saperton disagreed, citing the traditional Gardnerian prohibition upon anyone initiating a member of the same sex.
+Buczynski said that her attitude was homophobic, and he subsequently abandoned both her and Gardnerian Wicca.
+Meanwhile, Buczynski and Geraci moved out of their crowded apartment into a new flat in Middle Village.
+Despite same-sex marriage not being legally recognized at that time, Eddie and Benny undertook a private wedding ceremony to marry one another, although they were non-monogamous, and would go together to gay bath-houses to partake in sexual activity with other patrons, resulting in Buczynski's contraction of several sexually transmitted infections.